EASI for clinical signs

-EASI is freely available for use and resources below are freely available to download.
-You do not need a license to use EASI, but we are interested to know how it is being used, so we would appreciate it if you could email us if you are planning to use EASI.
+We are interested to know how it is being used, so we would appreciate it if you could email us if you are planning to use EASI.

 This document contains the EASI scoring system (including instructions, diagrams, guidance and a frequently asked question section).

 For calculating EASI scores (available for IOS, Android, PC and Mac).
 Special thanks to Lawrence Brown for developing the EASI calculator apps and Sara Brown for design input.

 Can I alter the wording/adapt EASI?

 We do not advise making any changes to the wording of EASI as this is likely to change its validity.
 Alterations to the layout/presentation (e.g. addition of trial logos or for use on a tablet / phone) is permitted.

 We are not aware of any translations available, but if you do translate EASI, we recommend you follow this guidance:

 1. The text should be translated by 2 or more people who are:

 a.
 Fluent in both the language EASI is being translated into and English